davidshare/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. [file 13-unique](./13-unique) - A script that takes a list of words as input and prints only words that appear exactly once.
 15. [file 14-findthatword](./14-findthatword) - Script to display lines containing the pattern “root” from the file /etc/passwd.
 16. [file 15-countthatword](./15-countthatword) - Script to display the number of lines that contain the pattern “bin” in the file /etc/passwd.
-17. [16-whatsnext](./16-whatsnext) - Script to display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+17. [file 16-whatsnext](./16-whatsnext) - Script to display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
-18. [17-hidethisword](./17-hidethisword) - Script to display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18. [file 17-hidethisword](./17-hidethisword) - Script to display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+19. [file 18-letteronly](./18-letteronly) - Script to display all lines of the file /etc/ssh/sshd_config starting with a letter."